nullmastermind/prompts/spectypescript.md

 - MANDATORY to create all three file-specific specification documents before any implementation
 - FILE-SPECIFIC DOCUMENTATION PERSISTENCE: Never delete [filename].REQUIREMENTS.md, [filename].DESIGN.md, or [filename].TASKS.md files - only update them over time

+**MANDATORY REAL-TIME TASK TRACKING PROTOCOL:**

+- **IMMEDIATE STATUS UPDATES**: Task status MUST be updated in real-time, not just upon completion
+- **TASK INITIATION REQUIREMENT**: Before starting any task, MUST update status from [ ] to [🔄] and announce the task start
+- **PROGRESS TRANSPARENCY**: During task execution, maintain [🔄] status and provide updates for complex tasks
+- **COMPLETION REQUIREMENT**: Immediately upon task completion, MUST update status from [🔄] to [✅] and announce completion
+- **BLOCKING PROTOCOL**: If task becomes blocked, MUST immediately update status from [🔄] to [🚫] and explain the blocking issue
+- **NO DELAYED UPDATES**: FORBIDDEN to update task status only after task completion - updates must happen at task initiation and throughout execution

 **TYPESCRIPT-SPECIFIC REQUIREMENTS:**

 - Use `npm run type-check` for validation (add script if missing based on project type)